python-pillow/Pillow/docs/installation.rst

 .. note::

-   The basic installation works on Windows and OS X using the binaries from PyPI.
+   The basic installation works on Windows and macOS using the binaries from PyPI.
 Other installations require building from source as detailed below.